solidusio/solidus/guides/source/developers/customizations/customizing-permissions.html.md

 end
 ```

-Finally, remember to load permission sets files in your application
+Finally, remember to load permission set files in your application
-configuration, by adding the following code to `config/application.rb`:
+configuration by adding the following code to `config/application.rb`:

 ```ruby
 # config/application.rb